 - Our team is so good, we rarely come up with anything to improve at, so we want to stop.

 - We find retrospectives boring, so we want to stop.

 - We're too busy with real work (or retrospectives take too long), so we want to stop.

 - We simply don't like retrospectives, so we want to stop.

-So, in this blog post, I want to briefly counter each of those arguments and say why you should still do a retrospective every sprint.
-Then, I'll end the post by saying maybe—just maybe—you don't really need to do a retrospective every sprint after all.
+I want to briefly counter each of those arguments and say why you should still do a retrospective every sprint.
+Then, I'll tell you why maybe--just maybe--you don't really need to do a retrospective every sprint after all.
 (Did I surprise you with that?
 Read on ...)

 The Team Is Too Good for Retrospectives

 Your team is not too good that it cannot get better.
 I’ve worked with teams that have been doing Scrum for over 10 years, doing retrospectives every two weeks, and they can still identify ways to improve.
 It is highly unlikely that your team is so good there are no further improvements either to be identified or worth making.